pingcap/blog/_posts/2016-11-17-mvcc-in-tikv.md

 ---
-layout: post
 title: MVCC in TiKV
+author: ???
+date: 2016-11-17
-excerpt: This document gives an overview of MVCC implementation in TiKV.
+summary: This document gives an overview of MVCC implementation in TiKV.
+tags: TiKV
 ---

 # MVCC

 ## Introduction to concurrency control